h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 3. How would it affect neural network training time?
 4. Which algorithm benefits most from multivariate selection and why?
 5. Calculate the expected performance improvement for each algorithm
-6. If the noise features have correlation 0.1 with the target and relevant features have correlation 0.7, calculate the expected correlation of a random 10-feature subset.
+6. If the noise features have correlation $0.1$ with the target and relevant features have correlation $0.7$, calculate the expected correlation of a random 10-feature subset.
 What's the probability that a random subset contains at least 8 relevant features?
+7. Calculate the expected number of false positives if you use a correlation threshold of $0.3$ for feature selection.
+If the null hypothesis is that a feature has zero correlation with the target, and you have 100 features with $\alpha = 0.05$, how many false positives would you expect by chance alone?

 For a detailed explanation of this question, see [Question 7: Algorithm Effects](L8_3_7_explanation.md).